 And in response:

-- I am yet to come across one successful, well managed business that does not manage both strategic and execution-related risks well and treat it as a core business discipline.
+- I am yet to come across one successful, well managed business that does not manage risks well and treat it as a core business discipline.

 - Shit does indeed happen.
 Keeping on top of risks means you can work proactively to avoid the risks materializing in the first place.
 However, should things go wrong, you are not caught with your pants completely down, so to speak.